alkanes physical properties header image

 Comparison of strength of intermolecular bonding between different molecules.

-The general trends is similar for the the melting points, the first 4 alkanes are all gases and pentane (C5H12) to hexadecane (C16H34) are all liquids at room temperature.
+The general trends is similar for the melting points, the first 4 alkanes are all gases at room temperature while the larger alkane molecules from pentane (C5H12) to hexadecane (C16H34) are all liquids at room temperature.
 The viscosity of the alkane liquids also changes with chain length; the shorter the chain length the more runny and the more easily it flows, that is it is less viscous.
 The longer the carbon chain the more viscous and thick is the liquid alkane.

 Volatile substances